Unlock Nearly Two Years of Free Travel with the Southwest Companion Pass (2025–2026 Guide)

 If you want to unlock incredible travel savings for nearly two full years, this guide will walk you through the process of earning and maximizing the Southwest Companion Pass, including the newest changes coming in 2025 and 2026.

-Why Fly Southwest
+Why Fly Southwest?

 Two free checked bags — No baggage fees on your first two checked bags.